General

 Financial

-- No, you will not need to leave.
 Saint Mary’s will explore available financial options to assist you and your loved one.
+Options include:

 - If you are in the Skilled Nursing Unit and your funds start running out, you have the option of applying for Medical Assistance.